 To date, almost 300 students have benefited from participating in the Buddy Scheme.
 Although we have moved to virtual sessions in response to the COVID-19 pandemic, the scheme continues to be highly evaluated by students, achieving an average of 9.3/10 overall.

-If you would like to find out more about the Buddy Scheme, you can take a look at our video above, but also feel free to get in touch.
+If you would like to find out more about the Buddy Scheme, or would like to join our team of volunteer service users and carers, you can take a look at our video above but also feel free to get in touch.